Our History & Culture

 The Fijians believe that at dead midnight, a large star would always hover over this site, a symbol of the presence of the “titoko” and its influence on the elements and importance of the chiefly location.

-This legendary rock is said to make a ringing or wailing sound when struck, a sound that is completely different from other rocks around it.
+This legendary rock makes a ringing or wailing sound when struck, a sound that is completely different from other rocks around it.

 The rock is located on the left of the large black rocky outcrop behind Likuliku Beach, and it sits under the vaivai tree on a long flat black rock.
-This rock was used by elders of the Tui Lawa as a sign of sending messages for meetings to be held around Likuliku.
-If a lali (hollow wooden log) is beaten close to the rock, its sound echoes around Malolo informing the elders to convene for a chiefly meeting.
+This rock was used by village elders of the Tui Lawa (Chief of the Oceans) as a sign of sending messages for meetings to be held around Likuliku.
+If a lali (hollow wooden log) is beaten close to the rock, its sound echoes around Malolo Island informing the elders to convene for a chiefly meeting.

 Moka literally means “fish trap”.
 Characterized by its soft soil, it is known to the fisherman’s clan as a way of trapping fish moving along the coastline during high tide.
 There is a lot of moka around Likuliku but the “old moka” used by turaga Ratu is located here.